-At one point of time, insights generation and decision making ability were not seen to be within the ambit of automation.
+At one point in time, insights generation and decision-making ability were not seen to be within the ambit of automation.
 However, AI and Big Data have now created new possibilities.
-Developed from systematic analysis of relevant (labeled) data, analytics driven insights bring to the forefront hidden truths that can be used to the advantage of the business.
+Developed from a systematic analysis of relevant (labelled) data, analytics-driven insights bring to the forefront hidden truths that can be used to the advantage of the business.

-For instance, AI driven recommendation systems have shot up click through rates of videos on YouTube.
+For instance, AI-driven recommendation systems have shot up click-through rates of videos on YouTube.
 As of 2018, 100 hours of video are uploaded every minute.
-5 billion videos are watched by 1.3 billions users( almost one third of the internet users) everyday.6
+5 billion videos are watched by 1.3 billion users( almost one-third of the internet users) every day.6

-In a recent joint research by Accenture and MIT, ‘Winning in Analytics’ they found that high performing companies are embedding predictive analytics insights into key business processes which is twice that of low performers.
+In recent joint research by Accenture and MIT, ‘Winning in Analytics’ they found that high performing companies are embedding predictive analytics insights into key business processes which are twice that of low performers.

-Without doubt, analytics based decision making is disrupting industries especially healthcare industry, retail, finance and surprisingly the sports industry.
-Case in point is the way the Houston Astros won the major league baseball championship last year.8
+Without a doubt, analytics-based decision making is disrupting industries especially the healthcare industry, retail, finance and surprisingly the sports industry.
+A case in point is the way the Houston Astros won the major league baseball championship last year.8

-The insights can be customer focused when we are talking about business insights, algorithm-driven trading in capital markets, or it could be resource allocation or supply chain- having insights on anything based on the predictability or patterns that emerge from mapping the data garnered.
+The insights can be customer-focused when we are talking about business insights, algorithm-driven trading in capital markets, or it could be resource allocation or supply chain- having insights on anything based on the predictability of patterns that emerge from mapping the data garnered.

 Digital Transformation as a Business Approach

-So in conclusion, digital transformation is a three-pronged business approach performing end-to-end mapping of business activities, re-architecting the activities or introducing new value creating activities using digital technology strategically, assessing and improving data management and analytics expertise, and leading to radically improved customer experiences, emergence of radically new business models and industry structures.
+So in conclusion, digital transformation is a three-pronged business approach performing end-to-end mapping of business activities, re-architecting the activities or introducing new value-creating activities using digital technology strategically, assessing and improving data management and analytics expertise, and leading to radically improved customer experiences, the emergence of radically new business models and industry structures.